anujossbajs/Docker/README.md

 - Task 3 - Run Nginx webserver in a container using dockerfile
 - Task 4 - Create a local registry .
 Push the nginx image from previous task into the local Registry.
 Remove the image from the local cache and Pull the image from the local registry.Push the image into the Docker Hub.
+- Task 5 - Create a Docker Compose YAML file with 2 services sshd and a webserver.
+Create dockerfile if needed.
+For ssh create a user "student" with password "student" .
+Map the container port to host port 2222.
+Run the image using docker compose.